abcnews/odyssey/README.md

 After checking out this repo, you'll need to copy `.env.example` to `.env` and populate it (ask one of the authors for values to use).

 Odyssey also uses some internal ABC libraries, so you'll need to login following the [instructions](https://pl.abc-dev.net.au/docs/getting-started/aws/aws-login) in the PL documentation.

+### Testing

+There are some e2e tests designed to be run against the production preview output from Presentation Layer.
+These can be used to test for visual or functional regressions while developing Odyssey and may also be useful for diagnosing issues related to changes in Presentation Layer that have affected Odyssey.

+You must be on the internal network (including via VPN) to run these tests successfully.

+To run tests, two environment variables are required:

+- `TEST_LOCAL_SERVER` set to the domain the local server is running on (e.g. typically that's the same URL output by `aunty serve` when on the internal network), and
+- `TEST_PAGE_ORIGIN` set to the origin of the preview server.

 ## Authors